 In other words, for the famous “rent is just throwing money away, at least with a mortgage I’m building equity” statement to hold water, you may need to be certain that you are able and ready to stay put in one place for more than 7 or 8 years, just to break even.

 This is the basic methodology for assessing the transaction costs and equity buildup in a home.
 There are a few more major considerations that could make the property purchase more or less favorable, though a proper analysis would require a conversation with a professional and property-specific information.

-–Do land value and property value historically increase or decrease in your targeted area?
+–Do land value and property value historically increase or decrease in your target area?
 Historically, real estate tends to average around 5-6% annual growth.
 That said, depreciation and operating costs tend to average about 2-4%; which brings the net return down to around 3% (which, after inflation, is almost no growth).
-Japan is also unique in that property structure values almost always only go down after purchase, and land values don’t appreciate either…
+Japan is also unique in that property structure values almost always only go down after purchase, and land values don’t appreciate above the rate of inflation…

 –What about opportunity cost?
 If you took the money used for the down payment and transaction costs, and instead put it into any other investment and achieved a market return, how much could you earn over that period of time?